ArianRai/Cookers/readme.md

 Development of a website where you can find and save your favorites food recipes, see other's favorites and if you register as chef you can create your own recipes and share with others

+## API

+We will be using Edamam's Recipe Search API - https://developer.edamam.com/edamam-recipe-api

+## Edpoints table

 | HTTP Method | URI Path                                      | Description                 | JSON |